top of page

 Healthy Food

-Food plays a huge part in how we feel, and research has shown that people experiencing chronic or long term loneliness have a lower intake of protein, fruits and vegetables in their diet.
-Longer term loneliness also has an effect on appetite, from a lack of motivation to cook and eating less, to higher consumption of unhealthy foods and alcohol.
+Food plays a huge part in how we feel, and research has shown that people experiencing chronic or long-term loneliness have a lower intake of protein, fruits, and vegetables in their diet.
+Longer-term loneliness also affects appetite, from a lack of motivation to cook and eat less to a higher consumption of unhealthy foods and alcohol.
 Nutritional therapist Susie Strachan explains how choosing the right foods can have a beneficial effect on our moods and our social lives.

 Fats are your friends